 - Entrepreneurship; new working practices in the digital age, mobile working and technological innovation; the work-life interface and the changing nature of work;

 - Socio-theoretical approaches to entrepreneurship, work and organizations.

-MariaLaura's research is published in the leading management and social science journals including: Journal of Management Studies; Human Relations; Organization Studies; Organization; Entrepreneurship, Theory and Practice; British Journal of Management; Journal of Business Ethics; International Small Business Journal; Journal of Management Inquiry; Regional Studies; Annals of Tourism Research; Tourism Management; Journal of Small Business Management; New Technology, Work and Employment; Journal of Travel Research; and Gender, Work and Organization.
+MariaLaura's research is published in the leading management and social science journals including: Journal of Management Studies; Human Relations; Organization Studies; Organization; Entrepreneurship, Theory and Practice; British Journal of Management; Journal of Business Ethics; Journal of Business Research; International Small Business Journal; Journal of Management Inquiry; Regional Studies; Annals of Tourism Research; Tourism Management; Journal of Small Business Management; New Technology, Work and Employment; Journal of Travel Research; and Gender, Work and Organization.